akoken/minigrep/README.md

 # Minigrep

-Minigrep is a simple command-line utility that performs text searches in files or standard input, similar to the traditional grep tool.
+Minigrep is a very basic command-line utility that performs text searches in files, similar to the traditional grep tool.
 It's designed to be straightforward and easy to use for basic text searching needs.

 ## Features